Baqubah: Operation Arrowhead Ripper

-On June 19, 2007, U.S. forces launched a large-scale operation against Iraqi militants in Baquba.
+On June 19, 2007, U.S. forces launched a large-scale operation against Sunni militants in Baquba.
 The offensive, Operation Arrowhead Ripper, involved approximately 10,000 coalition soldiers.

 Lingering legacy of Ba'ath Party and Saddam Hussein

 Along with the city of Fallujah, Baqubah has kept the names of monuments and mosques named after some of the most controversial officers and campaigns of the Baath Party.
 For example, still today, a large mosque named after Adnan Khairallah is found in the city.
 There is also an Izzat Ibrahim mosque in Baqubah (and another one in its satellite town of Buhriz), named likewise after a high officer of Saddam Hussein.
 Furthermore, Baqubah also hosts a mosque named the Anfal mosque, which echoes the name of the Anfal Campaign, which involved the mass killing of the Kurds under the supervision of Adnan Khairallah.
-These, like other Baath Party-related names, are controversial among Iraqi Shia and Kurds who lost so many lives to the abuses of the Ba'ath Party, Saddam Hussein and military/security figures like Adnan Khairallah and Izzat Ibrahim.
+These, like other Baath Party-related names, are controversial among Iraqi Shia and Kurds who lost so many lives to the abuses of the Ba'ath Party, Saddam Hussein and military/security figures like Adnan Khayrullah, Ali Hassan al-Majid and Izzat Ibrahim.